meyyh/rice-fields/vfio-setup.md

 - the secondary one is plugged into the mobo by DP
 - you using grub if you are not you can reference the [Kernel parameters](https://wiki.archlinux.org/title/Kernel_parameters) arch wiki page on what to do
 - you are using hyprland and sddm
-    - I dont know how much this matters
+    - I dont know how much this matters but be aware its using wayland

 # setup
 ## install required packages